 Appeals may be approved by majority rule by the Student Success Committee.
-To appeal, the student must complete a SAP appeal form (available online at www.patrickhenry.edu under financial aid/important links/satisfactory academic status appeal).
+To appeal, the student must complete a SAP appeal form (available online at www.patrickhenry.edu under financial assistance/financial aid information and forms/satisfactory academic progress appeal form).
 If supporting documentation exists, it must be submitted to the Financial Aid Office within 48 hours of submitting the appeal online.
 If a student's appeal is declined for qualitative and quantitative standards, the student will not be eligible for financial aid again, until they are again meeting the standards.
 All decisions are final.